diannaofengzi/datura-ctf/Web/README.md

 * [Burpsuite](https://portswigger.net/burp) :heart:

-	Tool suite generally used to intercept and manipulate HTTP requests.
+	Most used tool to do web pentesting.
+It is a proxy that allows you to intercept and modify HTTP requests and responses.

 * AWS / S3 Buckets dump

-	Dump all files from a S3 bucket without credentials.
+	Dump all files from a S3 bucket that does not require authentication.

 	``` bash
 	aws s3 cp --recursive --no-sign-request s3://<bucket_name> .